ModelEarth/observable/modelearth/README.md

 You can edit the README.md and add subfolders with files here in the "io" folder:
 [localhost:8887/observable/io](http://localhost:8887/observable/io/)

+Error: no such file or directory, open 'docs/example-dashboard.md'

+To publish (Haven't done this yet.
+Using GitHub Desktop instead.):

+	yarn deploy

-If you are self hosting on GitHub, turn on Github Pages.
+If you are hosting on GitHub, turn on Github Pages.